glebbash/carrot-blog/posts/lo/devlog-11.md

 The interpreter isn't like formula one optimized, but I did look into performance to a reasonable extent including prebuilding jump tables for loops and conditionals thus lowering them to gotos, not doing unnecessary allocations etc.

-Just for funsies I found [toywasm](https://github.com/yamt/toywasm) which is another WASM in WASM interpreter to use as performance baseline.
-And mine is about 2-3x faster 😎
+Just for funsies I found [toywasm](https://github.com/yamt/toywasm) which can be built into a WASM in WASM interpreter and used it as performance baseline.
+And mine turned out to be about 2-3x faster 😎

 ![toywasm perf](./assets/toywasm-perf.png)

-### Interpeter Experiment Status: undecided
+### Interpeter Experiment Status: `undecided`

-Even though the interpreter works, I am not sure how it will be.
+Even though the interpreter works, I am not sure how useful it will be.

-It's possible to use WASM interpreter to get some small stuff done like constant folding or even try to go for full compile time code execution ala Zig.
+It's possible to use WASM interpreter to eval some small stuff like constant folding or even try to go for full compile time code execution ala Zig.

 It's also possible to combine interpreter with WASM parser and allow to interpret code compiled to WASM from other languages.
 It could be used for compiler plugins for example.